 When winter’s cold weather descends and temperatures begin to plummet, there are some special precautions to keep in mind when it comes to keeping your pet safe and warm.
 It is important to remember that pets are members of the family and should always be treated as such.
-When it comes to extreme conditions – be it cold, rain, snow or storms – it’s always best to err on the side of caution.
+When it comes to extreme conditions – be it cold, rain, snow or storms – it’s always best to be prepared.

 An animal of any age can suffer the ill effects to exposure to cold.
 Hypothermia, frostbite can be a legitimate concern if your pet is left outdoors in cold weather for an extended period of time.
 A dog or cat whose body temperature has dropped significantly may shiver, will not be completely aware and alert, and will have a slow heart and respiratory rate.
 Frostbite, although uncommon, may occur on the tips of the ears or tail of any dog or cat left outside in the frigid temperatures.